 During our business operation, we consume paper for drawing, printing out monitoring reports with photos and for tendering purposes.
-For FY2023, the Group's paper consumption included the use of paper rolls for technical drawing which was not included in FY2022.
-This explained why the use of paper increased during the Reporting Period.
 We understand that it is inevitable for our business to consume paper, therefore we continuously monitor the consumption volume of paper and encourage our staff to consider the necessity of paper documents before printing.
 The Group's office has also provided suitable facilities and encouraged our staff to sort and recycle the waste to achieve the objectives of mitigating waste, reusing and recycling in its operations.
-The Group maintains a high standard in waste reduction, educates our employees on the significance of sustainable development and provides relevant support to the employees in order to enhance their skills and knowledge in sustainable development.
+The Group maintains a high standard in waste reduction, educates our employees on the significance of sustainable development and provides relevant support to our employees in order to enhance their skills and knowledge in sustainable development.

 The Group has set a target of reducing the total non-hazardous waste intensity by 2025, using the Reporting Period as the baseline.
-In order to achieve this target, our office has implemented the following programs and activities to encourage the employees to participate in waste reduction management:
+In order to achieve this target, our office has implemented the following programmes and activities to encourage our employees to participate in waste reduction management:

-- Promote green information and electronic communication, such as e-mail and electronic workflows; - Implement the enterprise resource planning ("ERP") system and encourage a paperless work environment; - Place "Green Message" reminders on office equipment; - Utilise used envelopes and double-sided printing.
+- Promote green information and electronic communication, such as e-mail and electronic workflows; - Implement the enterprise resource planning ("ERP") system and encourage a paperless work environment: - Place "Green Message" reminders on office equipment; - Utilise used envelopes and double-sided printing.
 Paper for single-side printing will only be adopted when handling official documents and confidential documents; and - Recommend the use of recycled paper.